isaac-mason/rapida/packages/rapida/docs/classes/World.md

 # Class: World

-A World that can contain systems, spaces containing entities, scenes, physics worlds, and views
+A World that can contain systems, spaces containing entities, scenes, physics worlds, and renderers

 ## Table of contents